Kyle Isbel Player Props: Royals vs. Yankees

 Kyle Isbel At The Plate

-- Isbel has 13 doubles, a triple, two home runs and seven walks while batting .208.
+- Isbel is hitting .204 with 13 doubles, a triple, two home runs and seven walks.

-- In 44 games played this year, he has gone deep in just two of them.
+- In 45 games played this year, he has gone deep in only two of them.

-- Isbel has driven in a run in 11 games this season (25.0%), including one multiple-RBI game.
+- Isbel has driven in a run in 11 games this year (24.4%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.